neel1998/BidKaroNa/README.md

 ### Place Bids

 This component will allow users to place or change bid for a specific auction.
+The bids thus created will remain blind for a fair auction.

 ![place bid GIF](./static/PlaceBid.gif)